rushimok73/AWS-SAA-C03-Notes/README.md

 - Serve as an entry point for serverless architecture.
 - They come in handy during architecture evolution.
 For instance, if you have on premises legacy services that use APIs, this can be integrated.

+**Endpoint Types**
+-Edge Optimized
+  -Routed to the nearest CloudFront Point of Presence(POP) -Regional Endpoints
+  -Routed for clients in the same region
+-Private
+  -Endpoint accessible only within a VPC via interface endpoint.

+**Stages**
+-Each stage can have one deployment.
+Ex - V1 for PROD, V2 for DEV.
+-Can use 'canary deployments' to test a new feature on a part of PROD, then make canary the PROD

 Great during an architecture evolution because the endpoints don't change.

+**Errors**
+4XX - Client errors - Invalid req on client side
+  -404 Bad request generic
+  -403 Access denied
+  -429 API Gateway on throttle.
+Means you exceeded that amt

+5XX - Server errors - Backend side issue
+  -502 Bad Gateway exception
+  -503 Service Unavailable
+  -504 Integration failure.
+API Gateway has a 29s timeout, so backing service needs to be aware of that

+**Caching**
+Cache TTL is default 300s (0s-3600s available)
+Cache size is 500MB to 237GB.
+Cache can be encrypted
+Calls only made to backend when there is a cache miss

 1. Create a managed API and point at the existing monolithic application.
 2. Using API gateway allows the business to evolve along the way slowly.